 This article analyses recent statistics on labour market policy expenditure in the European Union (EU).
 Labour market policy (LMP) interventions cover the range of financial and practical supports offered by governments to people who are unemployed or otherwise disadvantaged in the labour market.
-The recent economic and financial crisis has resulted in a significant increase in the number of people who are unemployed and therefore eligible for assistance from LMP interventions.
+The economic and financial crisis resulted in a significant increase in the number of people who are unemployed and therefore eligible for assistance from LMP interventions.
 As a result, expenditure on LMP rose.
 Although the number of unemployed has yet to decrease, expenditure on LMP has fallen, but the change varies between different types of LMP intervention.

 Main statistical findings

-In 2010, EU Member States spent a total of EUR 266 thousand million on LMP interventions to support the unemployed, people in work but at risk of involuntary job loss, and others needing help to make the transition into work.
-In relative terms, that figure represents just under 2.2 % of the combined GDP of Member States.
+In 2011, EU Member States spent a total of EUR 205 billion on LMP interventions to support the unemployed, people in work but at risk of involuntary job loss, and others needing help to make the transition into work.
+In relative terms, that figure represents just under 2 % of the combined GDP of Member States (excluding Greece).

 To investigate trends through time, LMP expenditure is considered in real terms (i.e. at constant prices) in order to eliminate the effects of inflation, which vary between countries.
 Moreover, since LMP expenditure is mostly aimed at helping people who are out of work and wanting to move into employment it is interesting to consider any changes that occur in relation to underlying changes in the number of unemployed.
 It can indeed be seen in Figure 1 that in the EU as a whole, changes in LMP expenditure have, until recently, had a tendency to follow changes in the underlying level of unemployment.
 In 2010 the direction of change started to diverge and this became strongly apparent in 2011.

 The period 2005 to 2008 was largely one of strong economic growth across the European Union, which led to a significant decrease of 19.4 % in the number of unemployed (aged 15-64).
 Over this period, EU-27 expenditure on LMP declined by 14 % in real terms.
 In 2009, the main impact of the economic and financial crisis became apparent with an increase of 28.3 % in the number of unemployed in the EU as a whole.
-In response, EU-27 expenditure on LMP rose by 30 % in the same year.
-In 2010, however, LMP expenditure stagnated, increasing by just under 0.7 %, whilst the number of unemployed in the EU-27 continued to rise significantly, by 7.7 %.
+In response, EU-27 expenditure on LMP rose by 29.9 % in the same year.
+In 2010, however, LMP expenditure stagnated, increasing by just under 0.8 %, whilst the number of unemployed in the EU-27 continued to rise significantly, by 7.7 %.
 Then in 2011, LMP expenditure fell by 11.1% whilst the number of unemployed stabilised, rising by just 0.5 %.

 Evolution of short-term and long-term unemployment